davidledwards/gps-clock/README.md

 make install
 ```

 Builds the sketch and its associated C++ files.
-The output directory of the build cannot be a subdirectory of the project, a restriction imposed by the Arduino compilation process, so it is placed under `TMPDIR`.
-However, the final program artifacts are written to the project directory.
+All build artifacts are placed under `build/<board>/` where _board_ is derived from the fully-qualified board name.

 ```sh
 make build